 These verses describe many years of history, “nation will rise against nation.”
 This means many wars will take place before Christ returns.
-This statement alone destroys the imminent Rapture/return theory, because it shows that there is a specific end to the Gospel Age, and that it is in the distant future from the time of Christ and even after many years of history, “the end is still to come” (NIV).
-But now that it has been 2,000 years, we are finally in the Great Trib.
+This statement alone destroys the imminent Rapture/return theory, because it shows that the end of the Gospel Age is in the distant future from the time of Christ, and even after many years of history, “the end is still to come” (NIV).

-In Matthew 25 in the parable of the ten virgins it says, “While the bridegroom tarried, they all slumbered and slept” (v.5, KJV).
+In Mat.
+25, in the parable of the ten virgins, it says, “While the bridegroom tarried, they all slumbered and slept” (v.5, KJV).
 That word, “tarried” means “delayed.”
 So, this is another passage that says he will not come soon after he left.
 Matt.
-24 has a parable about a servant who beats the other servants; Jesus said:
+24 has a parable about a servant who beats the other servants:

 “But if that evil servant says in his heart, ‘My master delays his coming,’ 49 and begins to strike his fellow servants and eat and drink with the drunkards, . . .”
 (Matthew 24:48-49)